goldsky-io/docs-v1/src/pages/index.md

 Enterprise-grade Subgraph indexing with extra capabilities like webhooks and more.

 **Mirror**:
-A data pipeline platform that allows you to get real-time, re-org aware tables in your database or message with a single yaml config.
+A data pipeline platform that allows you to get real-time, re-org aware tables in your database or message queues with a single yaml config.

 Subgraphs and Mirror can be used together or separately.
 Mirror can use Goldsky-hosted subgraphs as a data source, allowing you to get your data into any of our sinks without any data lag.